Marriage in the Republic of Ireland

-Marriage in Ireland (the Republic of Ireland) is a long-standing institution, regulated by various civil and religious codes over time.
-Today marriages are registered by the civil registration service, and solemnised by a solemniser chosen from a list maintained by Department of Social Protection.
+Marriage in the Republic of Ireland is a long-standing institution, regulated by various civil and religious codes over time.
+Today, marriages are registered by the civil registration service, and solemnised by a solemniser chosen from a list maintained by Department of Social Protection.
 The list includes priests, imams, rabbis, humanist celebrants, civil registrars themselves, and others.
+The minimum age to marry in the Ireland is 18.

-How to register
+Registration

 Three months advance notice of intent to marry, provided to the local branch of the civil registration service, is required, starting from when the relevant application is received by the service.

 A marriage registration form must be prepared, and issued by the relevant civil registrar; sometimes known as a marriage licence, no legal marriage can now occur without this.

 Prior to the issue of the form, couples at least one of whom is a foreign national, or involving an EU national and a non-EU national, must attend an interview, and in certain circumstances, the civil registrar can refuse to issue the marriage licence.
 Such decisions can be appealed to the courts.
 The marriage registration form is finalised after the solemnisation of the marriage, and becomes valid when signed by the two parties to the wedding, and the solemniser.